By Sorsa Editorial

 next_cursor is the only pagination signal you need.
 When the field is a string, more results are available.
 When it is null or missing, you have reached the end of the result set.

-For the complete field reference on Tweet and User objects, see response format.
+For the complete field reference on Tweet and User objects, see the response format reference in the API docs.

 Search Operators That Actually Work